DBozhinovski/blog.darko.io/content/posts/2020-04-27---build-you-a-corona-tracker-the-hard-way.md

 ### index.tsx

 The landing page has can show two pieces of data - global statistics, and local statistics, based on geolocation (if the user allows us access to it).
 As an aside, we're not being creepy here - no data sent to google, no trackers, no analytics or any of that shadiness.
 We simply ping [OpenStreetMap](https://nominatim.openstreetmap.org/reverse) for a country name for the given coordinates, and that's that.
-Detals at: https://github.com/DBozhinovski/rona.darko.io/blob/master/src/components/LocalStats.tsx
+Details at: https://github.com/DBozhinovski/rona.darko.io/blob/master/src/components/LocalStats.tsx

 If we don't get geolocation, we simply give the user a link for manual search.
 What may be a bit more interesting here is the GraphQL query: